Message from our President.

 Our Club Emblem - Venus

-We are one of three Rotary clubs in St Albans and take our name from the roman city of Verulamium founded on the ancient celtic site of Verlamion - “settlement above the marsh”.
+We are one of two Rotary clubs in St Albans and take our name from the roman city of Verulamium founded on the ancient celtic site of Verlamion - “settlement above the marsh”.
 After the Roman invasion of AD43, it was renamed Verulamium and became the third largest Roman city in Britain.

 Our club emblem is a bronze statue of Venus found in the excavations of the 1930’s by Mortimer Wheeler and is housed in the wonderful museum of Verulamium.
 Read More